awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 1. Run the create\-repository command, specifying:
    + A name that uniquely identifies the CodeCommit repository \(with the `--repository-name` option\)\.
 **Note**
-This name must be unique across an AWS account\.
+This name must be unique across an Amazon Web Services account\.
    + An optional comment about the CodeCommit repository \(with the `--repository-description` option\)\.
    + An optional key\-value pair or pairs to use as tags for the CodeCommit repository \(with the `--tags` option\)\.